Blue Angels: Mission

 Their mission is to showcase the pride and professionalism of the United States Navy and Marine Corps by inspiring a culture of excellence and service to the country through flight demonstrations and community outreach.

 Air shows

-The Blue Angels perform at military and non-military airfields, and at major U.S. cities and capitals; locations in Canada are often included in the air show schedule.
+The Blue Angels perform at military and nonmilitary airfields and at major U.S. cities and capitals; locations in Canada are often included in the air show schedule.
+They also performed near Mexico City in the mid–1960s.